 Purpose and objective

 The test specification (TSPE) describes in detail the test requirements applicable to any major test activity.
-In particular, it defines the purpose of the test, the test approach, the item under test and the set-up, the required GSE, test tools, test instrumentation and measurement accuracy, test conditions, test sequence, test facility, pass/fail criteria, required documentation, participants and test schedule.
+In particular, it defines the purpose of the test, the test approach, the item under test and the set-up, the required GSE, test tools, test instrumentation and measurement uncertainties, test conditions with tolerances, test sequence, test facility, pass/fail criteria, required documentation, participants and test schedule.

 Since major test activities often cover multiple activity sheets, the structure of the TSPE is adapted accordingly.